OkomoJacob/suggest-me-a-Tune/README.md

 ## Detailed Explanation about this Mini Project
 The custome made music.csv file has `3 columns Age, gender(1; Male, 0; Female)`
+I've mentioned a bit of `Model Persistence` at the end, so just scroll through.

 ### Steps I followed in this Machine Learning App Developement
 ##### The steps below are `generally` the correct steps to follow for any ML model developement.